Why you should be interested in new payment trends

 While adding new payment methods might have been seen as tedious, time-consuming, and expensive in the past, interest in digital payment methods and usage among consumers and businesses have now accelerated.

 Other research shares similar findings.
-For starters, a recent report by Payments Canada (PDF), found that Canadians are embracing innovations in the digital payment space.
-Plus, a report by Statistics Canada revealed that businesses planned to accept more digital and contactless payments in the next 12 months.
+A recent report by Payments Canada found that Canadians are continuing to embrace innovations in the digital payment space.

 Canada’s recent Consumer-Driven Banking Act, overseen by the Financial Consumer Agency of Canada (FCAC), lays the groundwork for further advancements in the financial services landscape.
 The FCAC says they are pursuing a consumer-driven framework that prioritizes innovation and allows consumers to better manage their finances — and financial outcomes — with the latest secure, data-driven financial and banking services.